-- 37. The Commissioner has considered the submissions from both parties.
-He has also taken into account the age of the information as at the date when the Authority issued its review outcome (i.e. 8 April 2022).
-Given the marketing presentation was dated November 2016, the information was approximately six and a half years old at that time. - 38.
+- 34. The Commissioner has considered the submissions from both parties.
+He has also taken into account the age of the information as at the date when the Authority issued its review outcome.
+He notes that the information requested, namely a list of fee payments split by financial year, is relatively recent in relation to the date of the Authority's review. - 35.
 The Commissioner must consider the withheld information with regard to the circumstances at the time of the Authority's review outcome.
-Given the sensitivity of the information and the circumstances surrounding it, the Commissioner is limited in the reasoning he can set out in this Decision Notice. - 39.
+Given the sensitivity of the information and the circumstances surrounding it, the Commissioner is limited in the reasoning he can set out in this Decision Notice. - 36.
 By the date of the Authority's review, the financial viability of the companies involved in the Lochaber Smelter Guarantee had changed considerably.
-However, what remained constant was the existence of the Authority's financial obligation in the event that the Guarantee was called-in. - 40.
-The Commissioner has considered the remaining information in the marketing presentation being withheld by the Authority, which comprises (i) a cash flow profile graph and (ii) the number of MWh per annum (on pages 2 and 12 of marketing presentation respectively).
-He is of the view that many of the arguments now put forward by the Authority for withholding this information under section 30(c) of FOISA were pertinent when the Authority issued its review outcome in April 2022 (i.e. when it withheld that same information under section 33(1)(b)). - 41.
-While the Commissioner is not obliged to consider the information with regard to current circumstances, he is of the view that, given the changing circumstances regarding GFG's financial situation in relation to the Guarantee, the sensitivity of this information, even continuing into the present, is something which he cannot ignore.
-He recognises, however, that the level of sensitivity will not always be the same, say in a number of years' time. - 42.
-Having considered all of the arguments put to him, the Commissioner is of the view that disclosure of this information would have a detrimental impact on the ability of the Authority, GFG and the other commercial companies involved in the Lochaber Smelter Guarantee, to continue in this arrangement in a competitive environment.
-He believes that this, in turn, would impede the Authority's ability to engage with businesses, in future similar arrangements, in the best interests of Scotland and its economy.

-43. The Commissioner is satisfied that, if the remaining withheld information in the marketing presentation was disclosed, this would, or would be likely to, prejudice substantially the effective conduct of public affairs.
+However, what remained constant was the existence of the Authority's financial obligation in the event that the Guarantee was called-in. - 37.
+The Commissioner has considered the withheld information in this case, which comprises a list of fee payments made by GFG under the Guarantee (as at the date of the Applicant's request), split by financial year.
+He is of the view that many of the arguments now put forward by the Authority for withholding this information under section 30(c) of FOISA were pertinent when the Authority issued its review outcome in August 2022 (i.e. when it withheld that same information under section 33(1)(b)). - 38.
+While the Commissioner is not obliged to consider the information with regard to current circumstances, he is of the view, given the changing circumstances regarding GFG's financial situation in relation to the Guarantee, that the sensitivity of this information even continuing into the present is something which he cannot ignore.
+He recognises, however, that the level of sensitivity will not always be the same, say in a number of years' time. - 39.
+Having considered all the arguments put to him, the Commissioner recognises that the information detailing the fee payments is sensitive, and speaks to how much GFG is obliged to pay each financial year in return for the Guarantee.
+In the Commissioner's view, disclosure of a list of the fee payments made to date would have a detrimental impact on the ability of the Authority, GFG and the other commercial companies involved in the Lochaber Smelter Guarantee, to continue in this arrangement in a competitive environment.
+He believes that this, in turn, would impede the Authority's ability to engage with businesses, in future similar arrangements, in the best interests of Scotland and its economy. - 40.
+The Commissioner is satisfied that, if the list of fee payments made to date was disclosed, this would, or would be likely to, prejudice substantially the effective conduct of public affairs.
 He therefore finds that the Authority was entitled to rely on the exemption in section 30(c) of FOISA to withhold this information.